MaheshaDinu/secure-gateway-project/README.md

 ### The Conflict

-**1.Token Claim(`iss`):**The JWT Access Token issued by Asgardeo contains the full endpoint URL as the Issuer:`.../oauth2/token`.
+1. **Token Claim(`iss`):**The JWT Access Token issued by Asgardeo contains the full endpoint URL as the Issuer:`.../oauth2/token`.
-**2.Validator Expectation:**Both the Ballerina code and the Choreo Connect Gateway initially expected the standard base URL:`.../t/maheshadinushan`.
+2. **Validator Expectation:**Both the Ballerina code and the Choreo Connect Gateway initially expected the standard base URL:`.../t/maheshadinushan`.

 ### The Resolution (Successful Debugging)